Sajjad-Hosan/EvoPo-Shop/README.md

 # EvoPo Shop

-This is a fully functional singal page web page that allows users to browse products across various categories, perform searches, and sort products by different criteria.
+This is a fully functional single page website that allows users to browse products across various categories, perform searches, and sort products by different criteria.
 The application features authentication, private routes, and a user-friendly interface.

 ## Features